LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Channels in child measures

-Lets take Loudness handler as an example.
+Let's take Loudness handler as an example.

 First, `Channel` option in child measure should only have one channel: